1. How

 with Websites and Blogs: My Experience and Some Tips

-so fast, my eyes are crossed.
-Now the new fangled thing is to
+all changing so fast, my eyes are crossed.
+Now the newfangled

-list one's book with Netgalley.com.
+one's book, with Netgalley.com.
 I hardly know what

 to say except, hang on to your hat.
 Oh, and dagnabbit,